Artist Residency Grants

 Residency Grants further our history of direct support for artists, including: professional development workshops, and project grants for artists in Israel, prior residency grants, and scholarships at Columbia University’s MFA program.
 After more than a decade of successfully supporting artists through these programs, and through careful evaluation and assessment, we determined that what many artists need now is the opportunity to build on their successes, advance their careers, and learn from their international peers through the unique structures and programs that international residencies provide.

 - Residency Grants are awarded to visual artists who have been accepted to an artist residency program outside of Israel, regardless of religion, ethnicity, race, gender, political persuasion, or additional national identity.

 - Grant may be used to cover any costs associated with a residency, including but not limited to fees, travel, living expenses, supplies, etc.

 - Grants range between $500 and $5,000 USD, and are determined by Artis staff and an international panel of arts professionals.

 - Please read the Residency Grant FAQ for a complete list of eligibility requirements and information on how to apply.

 Application Process and Timeline

-Read our Project Grant FAQ for a complete list of eligibility requirements and write to firstname.lastname@example.org with questions that are not answered there.
+Read our Residency Grant FAQ for a complete list of eligibility requirements and write to firstname.lastname@example.org with questions that are not answered there.
 Do not write directly to staff, and no phone calls, please.
 We will answer you as soon as possible.